pnp/powershell/documentation/Register-PnPManagementShellAccess.md

 ```

 ### -TenantName
 The name of the tenant.
+Example - ( yourtenant.onmicrosoft.com)

 ```yaml
 Type: SwitchParameter